According to a study by Fundera, the stress of working in a traditional office can be alleviated by working from home.

 - Identify your hobby.
 This article by Janice Bear suggests a really fun approach of picking your hobby according to the type of worker you are.
 Woodworking and writing may suit someone who pays attention to detail, bodybuilding may interest someone who fancies long-term projects, renovation may suit someone who loves to improve on finished projects and astronomy may be the perfect fit for someone looking to venture beyond their field.
 Don’t know what kind of online worker you are?.
 Find out here.

 - Integrate it into your lifestyle.
-As a remote worker, you get to pick your hours so you can schedule a long walk in the morning before work to kickstart your day or a workout at the end of the day to release stress.
+As a remote virtual assistant, you get to pick your hours so you can schedule a long walk in the morning before work to kickstart your day or a workout at the end of the day to release stress.

 Whatever your stumbling blocks are, just remember: